Please use these links to find out more about what we do.

 Verna is currently the Executive Manager for Personnel and Organisational Development at Hastings Borough Council, and has been the professional head of personnel service there for over 14 years.
 Verna also provides personnel support to the Sussex Community Rail Partnership, a small not-for-profit organisation whose staff are spread across the whole of Sussex.

-Avril joined the Board of Trustees September 2015 and brings 15 years of IT experience to SeAp.
-She has worked in IT functions across a number of industries including Financial Services, Travel and the Public Sector, in both Global and Regional roles.
-Avril is currently an Interim Senior IT Manager working for her own consultancy company and has an interest the 'Internet of Things'.
+Avril joined the Board of Trustees in September 2015 and brings 15 years of IT experience to seAp.
+She has worked in IT functions across a number of industries including Charity, Financial Services, Travel and the Public Sector, in both Global and Regional roles.
+Avril is currently an Interim Senior IT Director working for her own consultancy company.
 Having personal experience of the need to support the most vulnerable in society by giving them a voice she is delighted to be a part of seAp.

 My 65 years have been severely impacted by an enduring psychotic illness.
 I have managed to squeeze in an Open University degree and an MA from Brighton, however these have not been life changing events, rather they got my brain back into gear in my 50’s after years of inactivity.
 I’ve been well enough to put in a few years’ work, and this enabled me to run a social enterprise for creativity until subsidies ran out.
 My creative side has led me to document my life as an expert by experience of the mental health system, and I have an online cartoon presence with over 25,000 views.
 I was proud to be around when seAp was got off the ground in the early days of community care, and I was glad I helped !
 This because in 2014 I had an issue where I was in line to be steamrollered by the system, yet with the backing of seAp and the essential advocacy support, I had my complaint upheld and there was a satisfactory outcome for me.
 I am humbled to give my support for this lifeline - as a Trustee - to those who are not only socially excluded, but who also have in many cases multiple disadvantages.